eggbean/docker-weechat/README.md

 WeeChat IRC Client
 ==================

-* Automatically built Alpine-based Docker image for WeeChat
+* Alpine-based Docker image for WeeChat built every time there is a new release

-* Compiled from source; does not use .apks
+* Compiled from source; does not use .apks, which could be older versions

-* Rebuilt every time there is a new release

-#### Additional features:
+* Multi-architecture builds: x86_64, armv7 and arm64

 * Includes [python-potr](https://pypi.org/project/python-potr/) module for encrypted Off-The-Record messaging

-* Automatically sets timezone from host machine and uses its host file.

-* Aspell spell-checker plugin enabled

-* Shell, Perl, Python, Lua and Ruby plugins enabled.
-All other scripting plugins are also available, apart from the one for JavaScript

 * The less commonly used Guile, PHP and Tcl plugins are disabled by default, but they can easily be enabled by editing the Dockerfile and building your own image